cashhollister2u/Tidbyt-Open-Sourced/README.md

 - Solder Iron / Jumper Wire (This can be skipped but reduces quality) (Would also have to reinstall the bonnet library refer to above instructions)
 - Access to 3D Printer (for housing)
 - Small Skrew Driver
+- A micro usb charger may be usefull for debugging hardware but not required